 The thinner one is effective for vinyl or any such flooring and for tiles flooring better to have thick subfloor.

-It is most recommended in case of ground floor or basement as it allows easy fixing of tiles floor covering.
+It is most recommended in the case of ground floor or basement as it allows easy fixing of tiles floor covering.

 Concrete subfloor has an issue with the moisture release to the top floor covering so ideally it is recommended to have an underlayment for the concrete subflooring.